NC State implemented a new, online course evaluation system in spring 2007. Critical features of ClassEval include:

 - Instructors and department heads receive standard reports.

-- The evaluation consists of a common core of questions, including 14 close-ended questions and 4 open-ended questions.
-Four additional questions are added for lab sections.
+- The evaluation consists of a common core of questions which include 12 close-ended questions and three open-ended questions.
+Four additional close-ended questions and one open-ended question are added for lab sections and distance education courses specific to each type of course.

 - Colleges, departments, and individual faculty members can add their own, individual questions.